youngker/apparmor-wiki/AppArmorSystemWideRestrictions.md

 wide restrictions, while continuing to apply other policy to tasks and users.

-There are two variants of deploying system wide restrictions dependent on whether or how the restriction should be visible.
+There are several possible ways to deploy system wide restrictions each with their own advantages and disadvantages.
+This document covers the recommend method of implementing system wide restrictions.

 # The Basics